01 of 08

-Cover the truffle mixture with cling wrap and allow it to cool to room temperature.
-Once cool, refrigerate until it is firm enough to spoon, about 1 to 2 hours depending on your refrigerator and on the chocolate you used.
-While you are waiting for the ganache to chill, place the cocoa powder in a shallow pie tin or plate.Continue to 7 of 9 below.
+Cover the truffle mixture with cling wrap and allow it to cool down to room temperature.
+Once cool, refrigerate until it's firm enough to spoon, about 1 to 2 hours depending on your refrigerator and on the chocolate you used.
+While you are waiting for the ganache to chill, place the cocoa powder in a shallow pie tin or plate.Continue to 6 of 8 below.

 Scoop Out Balls of Ganache